RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

    </body>
    </html>

-When you run the example above you will notice that its not quite right!
+When you run the example above you will notice that it's not quite right!
 The text is overlapping and the page generally looks ugly.
 The elements overlap because the fixed positioning takes the paragraph block element out of the flow.
-Because its out of the flow the browser renders the ``ol`` as if it should be the first thing at the top of the page.
+Because it's out of the flow the browser renders the ``ol`` as if it should be the first thing at the top of the page.

 Your challenge is to fix the example so that the sentence stays nicely anchored to the top, but the ordered list begins below it.